sanko/Dyn.pm/README.md

     Functions can be imported with the `:dl` tag.

+Honestly, you should be using one of the above packages.

 # Functions

 While most of the upstream API is covered in the [Dyn::Call](https://metacpan.org/pod/Dyn%3A%3ACall),